 Country Inn and Suites by Radisson in Page, Arizona is right near both Horseshoe Bend and Antelope Canyon.
 Offering large, comfortable, clean rooms and an indoor pool and jacuzzi, you may never want to leave!
 They offer a buffet breakfast as well to get you fueled for a day of exploring the area.

 Sedona Springs Resort is a moderately priced hotel surrounded by the beautiful nature of Sedona.
 Offering a large outdoor pool and a gym for guests to use, it’s the ideal place to spend a few days in-between exploring all that Sedona has to offer.
 The rooms are large and well-equipped.

 Weather in Northern Arizona

-Epic Adventure Destinations
+Epic Outdoor Adventure Destinations

 1. Havasu Falls

 The main attraction, Havasu Falls, is one of the most picturesque waterfalls in the entire United States.
 Milky turquoise blue water cascades down orange limestone cliffs that appear as if they are melting.
 But Havasu isn’t the only beautiful waterfall in the area.
-Closer to the Supai Village you’ll find Little Navajo Falls and a few lovely swimming holes at the top of the falls.
+Closer to the Supai Village, you’ll find Little Navajo Falls and a few lovely swimming holes at the top of the falls.

 Further down the river (the descent is tricky and not for the faint of heart) you’ll find the massive Mooney Falls.
 It is similar to Havasu Falls only more difficult to access and much taller.
 And a few miles further is Beaver Falls which is ideal for swimming.
 The entire area is surrounded by massive cliff walls, lush vegetation, and travertine sentiment which gives the water the milky effect.
 It is truly spectacular and an area that should be on everyone’s bucket list!